Skip to main content Skip to secondary navigation

 • How the student group will identify members and guests who arrive intoxicated and their plan for what to do if this happens.

-• How the student group will seek help if guests arrive highly intoxicated and needs assistance.
+• How the student group will seek help if guests arrive highly intoxicated and need assistance.

 • A party may last a maximum of four hours.
 Moreover, student groups cannot host or co-host back-to-back parties, pre-parties, concurrent parties, or more than one party per day.

-• The start of the End Quarter Period each quarter, as noted by the Registrar’s Office for the relevant undergraduate or graduate student population and/or school, is the last day to host a party.
+• Parties can only be held during the following dates.
 No parties will be approved during the final examinations period.
 Exceptions may be granted by a University representative in coordination with SUPER.

 • Undergraduate student groups may not host parties with alcohol on campus during Admit Weekend.

-• The party review committee may deny or recommend a postponement of a party if the expected lead time is not met or it is clear that the lead time is not sufficient to support a well organized and safe party.
+• The party review committee may deny or recommend a postponement of a party if the expected lead time is not met, if it is clear that the lead time is not sufficient to support a well organized and safe party, or if the party failed a fire inspection.

-• The Party Review Committee is the primary entity responsible for reviewing and discerning the viability of a party registered by a student group.
+• All parties registered on the form are assumed pre-approved, pending a fire inspection for events over 100 attendees.
+The Party Review Committee is the primary entity responsible for reviewing and discerning the viability of a party registered by a student group.

-• The Party Review Committee will meet Tuesday each week during the Autumn, Winter and Spring quarters to review party requests submitted via CardinalEngage.
+• The Party Review Committee will meet Tuesday each week during the Autumn, Winter and Spring quarters to review party requests submitted via the Party Registration Form

 • The Party Review Committee will consist of representation from the following units/departments including, but is not limited to: